Theo3285/breakabletoys/README.md

 # breakabletoys
-Simple projects like Wikis, Tetris, Tic Tac Toe used as concrete objectives to learn new languages and development techniques.
+Simple projects used as concrete objectives to learn new languages and development techniques without fear.